SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### ravens

-the ⟮c1;raven paradox⟯ is a paradox by ⟮c2;Hempel⟯ which arises from the question of ⟮c3;what constitutes evidence for a statement⟯
+the ⟮c+;raven paradox⟯ is a paradox by ⟮c+;Hempel⟯ which arises from the question of ⟮c+;what constitutes evidence for a statement⟯
-The issue at the heart of the ⟮c1;raven paradox⟯ is that objects that are ⟮c2;neither black nor ravens⟯ ⟮c3;increase the likelyhood⟯ that ⟮c4;all ravens are black⟯, even though the intuition is that ⟮c5;these observations are unrelated⟯.
+The issue at the heart of the ⟮c+;raven paradox⟯ is that objects that are ⟮c+;neither black nor ravens⟯ ⟮c+;increase the likelyhood⟯ that ⟮c+;all ravens are black⟯, even though the intuition is that ⟮c+;these observations are unrelated⟯.
 Ravens paradox:
-⟮c1;All ravens are black⟯ ( = ⟮c1;If something is a raven, then it is black⟯).
+⟮c+;All ravens are black⟯ ( = ⟮c+;If something is a raven, then it is black⟯).
-(via ⟮c2;contraposition⟯) ⟮c3;If something is not black, then it is not a raven⟯.
+(via ⟮c+;contraposition⟯) ⟮c+;If something is not black, then it is not a raven⟯.
-⟮c4;"My pet raven is black" should count as evidence for "If something is a raven, then it is black"⟯ ⟮c5;"This green apple is not black, and it is not a raven." should count as evidence for "If something is not black, then it is not a raven."⟯
+⟮c+;"My pet raven is black" should count as evidence for "If something is a raven, then it is black"⟯ ⟮c+;"This green apple is not black, and it is not a raven." should count as evidence for "If something is not black, then it is not a raven."⟯
-Since ⟮c6;"If something is a raven, then it is black" is equivalent to "If something is not black, then it is not a raven."⟯, ⟮c7;"This green apple is not black, and it is not a raven." counts as evicence for "My pet raven is black"⟯.
+Since ⟮c+;"If something is a raven, then it is black" is equivalent to "If something is not black, then it is not a raven."⟯, ⟮c+;"This green apple is not black, and it is not a raven." counts as evicence for "My pet raven is black"⟯.
-But ⟮c8;that's weird (maybe, it might also seem intuitive)⟯!
+But ⟮c+;that's weird (maybe, it might also seem intuitive)⟯!

 ### knowledge

-the ⟮c1;KK⟯ ⟮c1;thesis⟯/⟮c1;principle⟯ is the principle "⟮c2;If you know that P⟯ ⟮c3;then you know that you know that P⟯" Relatively uncontroversially, (propositional/declarative) knowledge is seen to be at least true belief
+the ⟮c+;KK⟯ ⟮c+;thesis⟯/⟮c+;principle⟯ is the principle "⟮c+;If you know that P⟯ ⟮c+;then you know that you know that P⟯" Relatively uncontroversially, (propositional/declarative) knowledge is seen to be at least true belief

 #### JTB